 Return to Dublin and take a few moments to freshen up for this evening’s farewell dinner.
 Your group will celebrate your time together in Ireland at the Merry Ploughboy Pub, where you’ll enjoy dinner, along with a highly entertaining performance of live traditional music, song, and dance.

-Following breakfast, check out of the hotel and load luggage onto your motor coach before transferring to the airport.
+Following breakfast, check out of the hotel and load luggage onto your motor coach before transferring to the airport for your flight back to Boston.

 DOWNLOAD THE ITINERARY